ivanbiljan/UserSpecificFunctions/README.md

 # UserSpecificFunctions
-**UserSpecificFunctions** is the [TShock](https://github.com/Pryaxis/TShock) plugin that allows setting custom chat prefix, suffix and color, as well as custom TShock permissions for individual users, as opposed to groups.
+**UserSpecificFunctions** is the [TShock](https://github.com/Pryaxis/TShock) plugin that allows setting custom chat prefixes, suffixes and color, as well as custom TShock permissions for individual users, as opposed to groups.
 Players need to have an account for this to work.

 ## Commands